akshay8856/HDP2CDP-DC-precheck/README.md

 To ease the launch of this script :

+1. Make sure below packages are installed :

+Packages: wget postgresql mysql/mariadb mysql-connector-java postgresql-jdbc perl python Clients : hdfs yarn mapreduce2 tez hbase hive

-1. Configure access to Ambari, Ranger, RangerKMS, HiveMetastore and Oozie database from the node on which script is to be executed:
+2. Configure access to Ambari, Ranger, RangerKMS, HiveMetastore and Oozie database from the node on which script is to be executed:

 ```
 To confirm access to database :